alaudet/raspi-sump/docs/install.md

 Combined with a scheduled cron job it is an easy way to see the latest activity graphically.

 **Note that this requires matplotlib and numpy on your RaspberryPi which can be installed with the apt-get command.
-See the Install Dependancies section at the beginning of this file.
+See the Install Dependencies section at the beginning of this file.

-You can also use the move_file.sh script provided as an example of how you transfer files offsite to a webserver or save historal chart information.
+You can also use the move_file.sh script provided as an example of how you transfer files offsite to a webserver or save historical chart information.

 Optional - Setting Up a Local Web Server for easy Charts Viewing